druizfly/camper-trip/README.md

 2. GitLab CI/CD pipeline runs automatically
 3. Static files are built and deployed to `public/` directory
 4. Website becomes available at your GitLab Pages URL

+### GitHub Pages Deployment

+The website is now compatible with GitHub Pages with `index.html` in the root directory.

+**Deployment Process:**
+1. Push changes to `main` branch
+2. Go to repository Settings → Pages
+3. Select "Deploy from a branch" and choose `main` branch
+4. Website will be available at `https://yourusername.github.io/repository-name`

 ### Manual Deployment